Creating a Dashboard in Power BI

 Dashboards can tell the story in a single page view and it’s an interactive tool as well.
 So Power BI is best suited to create such kind of interactive dashboards.
-So in this article, we will show you how to create an interactive sample sales dashboard in power bi.
+So we will show you how to create an interactive sample sales dashboard in power bi.

 Below is the data we are using to build a dashboard.
 This is the dummy data of various mobile phones sold in different cities of India.
 You can download the excel workbook to create a dashboard in Power BI.